Reality Steve Teases ‘The Bachelor’ Spoilers, Confirms Peter Weber’s Final Rose Ceremony Is Over

 The Bachelor spoilers had previously suggested that Peter’s final rose ceremony would likely happen on either November 16 or 17.
 At this point, it appears that this is probably the case.
 On Sunday afternoon, Reality Steve tweeted that filming was officially over.

 Not only did Reality Steve confirm that Peter’s done filming, but he also noted that Hannah has reactivated her Instagram page.
-During filming, all of the contestants need to deactivate their social media accounts.
+During filming, all the contestants need to deactivate their social media accounts.
 It’s often a fairly significant spoiler to see the contestant reactive the pages again, as it usually helps spoiler fans pin down how early they were eliminated.

-For the past few seasons, producers have kept the final three all off of their phones and social media until filming is fully completed.
+For the past few seasons, producers have kept the final three off their phones and social media until filming is fully completed.
 That makes it difficult for people to figure out who was eliminated after the overnights versus who made it to the final rose ceremony, but sometimes some signs emerge anyway.

 As Reality Steve notes, the fact that Hannah is back on Instagram does not explicitly pinpoint where she placed in Peter’s final three.
 However, a fair number of The Bachelor fans have a hunch that she may well have been eliminated after overnights.